mantua[man′tyo̵̅o̅ ə, -to̵̅o̅ ə]

 a mantle or loose gown or cloak formerly worn by women

-A woman's garment of the 17th and 18th centuries consisting of a bodice and full skirt cut from a single length of fabric, with the skirt designed to part in front to reveal a contrasting underskirt.
+A woman's garment of the 1600s and 1700s consisting of a bodice and full skirt cut from a single length of fabric, with the skirt designed to part in front to reveal a contrasting underskirt.